 - Maintain test equipment in operational condition by performing routine maintenance or making minor repairs or adjustments as needed.

-When polled, Automotive Engineering Technicians say the following skills are most frequently used in their jobs:
+These are the skills Automotive Engineering Technicians say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.